pulp/pulp/docs/sphinx/user-guide/admin-client/authentication.rst

     $ pulp-admin auth role user remove --role-id super-users --login test-user User [test-user] successfully removed from role [super-users]

 Permissions can be granted and revoked from roles just like users.
-In this case all the users belonging to given role will inherit these permissions.
+In this case all the users belonging to the given role will inherit these permissions.

 ::